 Dean Badia Ahad

-Badia Ahad is dean of Oxford College of Emory University.
-As dean, she serves as chief academic and administrative officer, overseeing Emory’s Oxford campus and leading one of the country’s most distinctive undergraduate programs.
+Badia Ahad is the dean of Oxford College of Emory University and a William R. Kenan, Jr. Professor of English.
+She serves as chief academic and administrative officer, overseeing Emory’s Oxford campus and leading one of the country’s most distinctive undergraduate programs.